UtrechtUniversity/yoda/docs/design/metadata_form.md

 <xs:element name="YYYY" type="xs:gYear" minOccurs="0" maxOccurs="1"/>
 <xs:element name="YYYY_MM" type="xs:gYearMonth" minOccurs="0" maxOccurs="1"/>
 ```
-However, when validating yoda-metadata.xml within the portal against the xsd, if a value is not corresponding to the set xsd-schema, the error message is not fully qualifying the origin.
+However, when validating yoda-metadata.xml within the portal against the XSD, if a value is not corresponding to the set XSD-schema, the error message is not fully qualifying the origin.
 Therefore, for a researcher, it is not clear where the actual error is taking place.
 I.e. the error message from the portal is not informative.

 *Extra level in XSD where flexdates are concerned, not in formelements*

 Formelements and XSD were always in sync regarding presence of elements in both files.
-Each element in formelements corresponded to an element in the corresponding xsd.
+Each element in formelements corresponded to an element in the corresponding XSD.

 *Flexdates require an extra level within the XSD.*